-With Cisco Umbrella logs in Perch, you can do all the wonderful Perchy things you expect like store, search, report, and get notified.
-Or have the SOC review your logs from Umbrella for signs of threat.
+With Cisco Umbrella logs in Perch, you can store, search, report, or get notifications of threat activity in Umbrella logs; or have the SOC review them for signs of threat.

-To start logging your Cisco Umbrella logs to Perch through the available integration, you will need a few pieces of information from Umbrella.
-You can review Cisco Umbrella Log Management documentation to setup Cisco Umbrella to enable the integration.
+To start logging your Cisco Umbrella logs to Perch, you will need a few pieces of information from Umbrella.
+Review the Cisco Umbrella Log Management documentation to set up Cisco Umbrella and enable the integration.